microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onlinemeeting.md

 >
 > A bearer token is required for the `Authorization` header for all the methods listed in the previous table.
 For details about how to get the `token` for the `Authorization` header, see [Get access on behalf of a user](/graph/auth-v2-user?tabs=http#3-request-an-access-token).

 > [!CAUTION]
 >
 > Graph Online Meeting APIs that support Microsoft Teams live event is deprecated and will stop functioning on September 30, 2024.
 New Graph APIs will replace this in Spring of 2024.
+For more information see the [blog post](https://devblogs.microsoft.com/microsoft365dev/deprecation-of-teams-live-events-api-on-microsoft-graph/).

 ## Properties